 This page demonstrates how to use the data table tool in excel and make scenario analyses.
 It demonstrates the difference between two-way and one-way data tables and it is the basis for more advanced subjects including using VBA instead of data tables and creating scenario analyses.
 I know you can find hundreds of thousands of videos and explanations of data tables on Youtube.
 The idea here is mainly for people who have taken my course and want to review some concepts.
 Data tables are something like other things in life (children for example).
 By the time they are teenagers you do not know if they are the worst thing or the best thing in life.
 So on this page I discuss whether data tables are the best thing in excel or the worst thing.
 Data tables take a little while to get used to and can be frustrating.
-To illustrate this, look at the email I received below.

 Why Data Tables are Good

 Data tables are very common in corporate finance.
 Perhaps the most common is a table showing the DCF value with alternative terminal growth and WACC.
 Data tables allow you to make all sorts of sensitivity and scenario analysis very quickly.
 You can even use data tables in a little creative way to create Monte Carlo analysis.
 When you see a table like the screenshot below, it was probably created by a data table and it can be created in seconds as long as you know the formatting and row/column connecting techniques.

 Data tables do have problems as explained below.
 But these problems can be minimised: